 The Michigan Department of Natural Resources Wetland Wonders Challenge

-The Consumers Energy Foundation has partnered with the Michigan Department of Natural Resources’ Wildlife Division in helping underwrite a program designed to promote public education on the value of wetlands and their wildlife.
+The Consumers Energy Foundation is partnering with the Michigan Department of Natural Resources’ Wildlife Division to underwrite a program designed to promote public education on the value of wetlands and their wildlife.
 The focus of this educational program is the outstanding wetlands on the Wildlife Division’s seven managed waterfowl areas in southern Michigan.
 These areas offer superior opportunities to enjoy, appreciate and be inspired by Michigan's marshes and wetland wildlife.
 The Managed Waterfowl Areas are Michigan's Wetland Wonders.
 Scattered across the southern Lower Peninsula, these areas were created in the 1960s and 1970s to provide exceptional waterfowl hunting opportunities, and they're still managed today to provide waterfowl habitat for nesting and migration and for the benefit of other wetland wildlife.
 Since the beginning, these areas were funded by hunting license fees and fees from managed area use permits purchased by hunters, but they are open for anyone to visit, use and enjoy most of the year.

 Friends of the Rouge